twang94/RestaurantInspections/README.md

 ## Exploratory Data Analysis

-Early EDA on the counts of grades and grade distributions across boroughs:
+I first performed early EDA on the counts of grades and grade distributions across boroughs.
+I broke down how the numerical scores were distributed, and also took the top 10 cuisine types in the dataset, and looked at the proportion of grades distributed.

 ![](img/borosgrades.png "borogrades") ![](img/borosproportions.png "boroproportions")